Find out what drives us and what defines our values

 Calculate the costs of your company incorporation here.

-Foreign entrepreneurs can certainly open a company in Switzerland.
-The Swiss government actively encourages foreign investments and welcomes entrepreneurs from around the world.
-Their favourable business regulations and territorial tax system is a major draw for foreigners looking to set up a company abroad.
-However, there are some considerations and requirements for foreign individuals or entities looking to establish a company in Switzerland.
+Yes, foreign entrepreneurs can establish a business in Switzerland.
+The Swiss government actively promotes foreign investment and welcomes entrepreneurs from around the world.
+Favorable business regulations and a tax system with territorial elements are significant incentives for foreigners looking to start a business abroad.
+However, there are important considerations and requirements for foreign individuals or legal entities planning to establish a business in Switzerland.
+Read more about ”Setting up a company in Switzerland as a foreigner”.

 Choosing the right legal form for your Swiss company is a critical decision that has significant implications for your business operations, taxation, liability, and governance.
 Switzerland offers several legal forms for businesses, each with its own advantages and considerations: